sculab/EasyMiner/README.md

 # Contact
-If you have any questions, suggestions, or comments about EasyMiner, feel free to contact the developer at Xinyi_Yu2021@163.com.
+If you have any questions, suggestions, or comments about EasyMiner, feel free to contact Xinyi_Yu2021@163.com.